PrimaveraDeveloper/identity-server/README.md

 ### Identity Server 5.0

-Version 5.0 is currently under development and will be available soon, developed with .NET Core 3.1.
+Version 5.0 is currently under development and will be available soon, developed with .NET Core 3.1 and [Duende Identity Server](https://duendesoftware.com/products/identityserver).

 ### Identity Server 4.5

-This version updated Identity Server to be compatible with .NET Core 2.1.
+This version updated Identity Server to be compatible with .NET Core 2.1 and [IdentityServer4](https://github.com/IdentityServer/IdentityServer4).

 ### Identity Server 4.0

-This was the first major release of Identity Server, developed with .NET Core 2.0.
+This was the first major release of Identity Server, developed with .NET Core 2.0 and and [IdentityServer4](https://github.com/IdentityServer/IdentityServer4).

 ## Release Notes